 Blue House Infant Atelier

-We just can’t get enough of Blue House, not just for its stellar Preschool and Nursery program, but also for its playgroup and drop-in sessions for kids aged from six months to three years old.
+We just can’t get enough of Blue House.
+Not only for its stellar Preschool and Nursery program, but also for its playgroup and drop-in sessions for kids aged from six months to three years old.
 It holds weekly classes for kids at different ages and stages, plus the Turf City location has an onsite pantry.
 Blue House also organises various playgroup programs that explore different themes.

 Developed in conjunction with the National Arts Council, The ArtGround is the place to be for immersive arts and cultural experiences for kids.
-Kitted out with regular arts installations by professional artists, kids get to discover the fun in art.
+Kitted out with regular art installations by professional artists, kids get to discover the fun in art.
 But they’re not the only ones.
 There’s a soft play Baby Stage space made up of a low-rise curving ramp for little crawlers.
 Entrance to this place is free by the way!
 There’s also a baby care room with a nursing chair, changing table and a parking point for strollers.
-Keep an eye out for baby classes, such as the upcoming Baby Space multi-sensory installation for pre-walking babies.
+Keep an eye out for baby classes!

 If you’re in Dempsey Hill, take a breather at Go-Go Bambini.
 Head to the café for a cuppa, then hop on over to the Toddler Area where little ones three years and below can explore and play in the mini ball pit (air-conditioned bliss!).
 There is also free wifi, a parent’s library and, of course, a nursing and diaper changing room.
 However, it’s strictly a pram-free zone so bring the baby carrier if you need to!
 When the kids have had their fun, there’s plenty of kid-friendly cafés in the area for you to grab a bite.

-This colourful little indoor playground is a wonderland for tots and babies who will have a blast using their imaginations with kitchen sets and other toys, before hopping on the mini merry go round for a spin.
+This colourful little indoor playground is a wonderland for tots and babies.
+They’ll have a blast using their imaginations with kitchen sets and other toys, before hopping on the mini merry go round for a spin.
 There’s also a toddler-sized ball pit, small slides, bouncy castle and ride-on cars for babies.